Synaptic Package Manager

 Install Software Package(s)

 - Find a package you want to install (by searching or using filtered categories).
-In the right-hand panel (Package List), click your package and select Mark for Installation.
-A confirmation will be displayed, review the confirmation and when happy click Mark.
+In the package list on the right, click your package and select Mark for Installation.
+A confirmation will be displayed; review and when happy click Mark.

 - If you have more software packages to install, repeat step #1.
 Once you’re satisfied you have all your software Marked for Installation, click Apply from the toolbar.